gama-platform/gama-gymnasium/README.md

 ### GymansiumLink Skill

 The `GymansiumLink` skill is a GAMA skill of the `gama_gymnasium` plugin that allows GAMA agents to interact with Gymnasium environments.
-It adds 8 varriables and 1 action to the agent
+It adds 8 variables and 1 action to the agent

 Structure of the skill: